 The distance to both glyphs should be equal.

-distance transforms is small are located exclusively along the equidistant locus separating the two filtered glyphs.
+Locations where the difference in the values of thedistance transforms is small are located exclusively along the equidistant locus separating the two filtered glyphs.
 I suggest the following expression: $e^{-a\big[\frac{d_1 - d_2}{d_1 + d_2}\big]^2}$.
 The negative exponential quickly becomes almost-zero where the difference is large.
 We also normalize the difference by the sum, to make the formula more robust to any upstream factors, and square the result both for symmetry and to penalize large deviations (though one could argue the exponential function already does so).
 The parameter $a$ can be increased to tighten the set of locations with appreciable magnitude.
 Other formulations are certainly possible, this one has worked reasonably well for me.

 The inner angle between the gradient vectors should be about 180°.

-some locations, the shortest lines to either glyph are collinear and orthogonal to the glyphs’ outlines, and those locations are naturally of particular interest (“straight interactions”).
+Insome locations, the shortest lines to either glyph are collinear and orthogonal to the glyphs’ outlines, and those locations are naturally of particular interest (“straight interactions”).
 (Note that direction of the shortest line to a glyph is given by the gradient of the distance field.)
 On the other hand, the gradient vectors meeting at locations far above or below the two glyphs subtend a very small angle, and are less interesting.
 To compute this angle at any location, take the distance fields’ gradients (i.e., horizontal and vertical element-wise differences), and use the basic identity $\cos \theta = -\frac{\Delta y_1 \Delta y_2 + \Delta x_1 \Delta x_2}{\sqrt{(\Delta x_1^2 + \Delta y_1^2)(\Delta x_2^2 + \Delta y_2^2) + \epsilon}}$ (the negative sign arises because the right-hand glyph’s gradient field decays to the left).
 Since we are interested only in locations where $\cos \theta$ is not too far from 1, the sigmoid function is a convenient choice: $1/(1+e^{-b(\cos \theta - 1)})$, where larger values for $b$ will exclude more points with less-than-collinear gradient vectors.
 The value $\epsilon$ is simply a negligibly small non-zero value than can be added to ensure differentiability even when the term under the square root is zero.

 Gradient mean angle.

-vectors and the horizontal can be an important factor as well.
+The angle between the mean of the two gradientvectors and the horizontal can be an important factor as well.
 Generally, attention is stronger at locations where straight interactions occur at an off-horizontal angle.
 This is relatively rare and happens in particular where glyphs overlap (think VA, To, etc.).
 Overlapping glyphs violate the basic rule that each glyph occupies its own space, and they therefore are not usually fitted as tightly as they otherwise might be (except at display sizes).
 Amplifying the attention mask at these locations ensures that lower-magnitude interactions suffice there, leading to a looser fit.
 A convenient formula, using the gradient components already computed, is $\sin \gamma = \frac{|\Delta y_1 - \Delta y_2|}{\sqrt{(\Delta x_1 - \Delta x_2)^2 + (\Delta y_1 - \Delta y_2)^2 + \epsilon}}$.
 To incorporate this into the attention function, we might use a simple linear function like $1 + c\sin \gamma$, where larger $c$ would result in a looser fit between overlapping diagonals.

 Vertical coordinate.

-coordinate can be used to apply some arbitrary weighting function.
+Finally, each location's absolute verticalcoordinate can be used to apply some arbitrary weighting function.
 For instance, we might use this choose to emphasize interactions happening at x-height, or to de-emphasize interactions happening near the baseline (to effectively exclude serifs from the process).

 The four factors above can be multiplied to obtain a good estimate of the relevant area between the glyphs.
 The uninspired-sounding term “area of attention” is borrowed from the machine learning world, where very similar attention-masking techniques are used widely.